Best Hiking Socks 2023 - Outdoors Magic

 Our Team’s Hiking Sock Picks

-With dozens of different hiking socks out there, what should you look for when buying your next pair of socks?
+What should you look for when buying your next pair of socks?
 This group test highlights the best hiking socks around, comparing features, performance and overall value.

 • Best Overall Hiking Sock: Darn Tough Hiker Micro Crew